ScottyLabs/wdw/html+css/index.md

 ## Lab

-To follow along, go to the
+To follow along, go to this
-[handout]({{ site.baseurl }}/html+css/handout/html+css.pdf).
-Feel free to use whatever components you want throughout the lab - this website is for you!
-Here is a [sample website](https://github.com/AvantikaNaik/wdw-sample-personal-website) created by following this lab!
+[Google Drive](https://drive.google.com/drive/folders/1s3LULBM6_8vP9VuGslQ4cPY1touSn3Jd?usp=sharing) for the handout and source code.

 The slides can be found [here](https://www.canva.com/design/DAEvcRysGYY/XgIGyoMwKIExUcS_5qthuQ/view).